biscuitboost/yourbanger-fe/src/data/post/best-friend-gift-ideas.md

 ---
 publishDate: 2025-09-22T00:00:00Z
-title: "Best Friend Gift Ideas That Show You Actually Know Them"
+title: "AI Friendship Songs & Best Friend Gift Ideas That Show You Know Them"
 excerpt: "Your best friend deserves better than a generic present.
 These gift ideas prove you've been paying attention all these years—from custom songs to inside joke tributes."
 image: ~/assets/images/blog/best-friend-gifts-hero.jpg
 imageAlt: "Best friends sharing a meaningful gift moment, laughing together over a thoughtful present"